-Discussion ONS projections since 2012 assumed slower rates of life expectancy gain than were observed at the time, consistent with a longer-term tendency for such projections to systematically underestimate subsequent improvements.
-But since 2013 successive projections have both been repeatedly downgraded, and based on the Bayes Factor analysis on data up to 2018 may still be too optimistic, suggesting a further downgrading is likely in the 2020 projection.
-The Bayes Factor approach is a useful and straightforward method for incorporating annual life expectancy lifetable data between biennial projections, and for quantifying the changing strength of evidence for the belief that life expectancy trends in the UK have slowed down in the 2010s compared with earlier decades.

-Without clear agreement as to the cause of the slowdown, which is more severe than almost any other high income nation, no consistent action is being taken that should cause us to believe that the problems facing UK populations have been addressed, and so there is no good reason to believe that the stalling in e0 gains observed since 2010 will not continue.
-The Bayes Factor strategy used here can be used to update our beliefs about how life expectancy trends are likely to continue whenever a new observation becomes available, and the addition of observed life expectancies for 2018 added weight to belief that life expectancy improvement rates have, since 2010, slowed down severely.

 Introduction

+Slowing/Stalling longevity gains in the UK

+Since around 2014, slowing trends in life expectancy improvement have been an increasing area of focus and concern in the UK amongst public health researchers and academics.
+(1–6) Much of the analysis and commentary surrounding the slowing improvement rates in life expectancy has focused on the role of UK-government austerity policies, and corresponding changes in funding and provision of out-of-work benefits, social and healthcare funding (7–9), continuing concerns raised previously about the adverse health effects of austerity in an international context.
+(10–12) Analyses conducted and commissioned by Public Health England, The Kings Fund, the Health Foundation, and the OECD have instead focused more on extensive description of trends broken down into disease categories, emphasised the multifactorial nature of the slowdown, and the possible role of influenza (in 2013-14) and slowing cardiovascular disease improvements in particular.
+(13–17)

+Demographic Projections and Forecasts

-(1–6)(7–9)(10–12)(13–17)Every couple of years, the UK’s ONS produces new population projections, including new assumptions about mortality and longevity.
-Such projections, whether carried out by national statistical bodies or by private insurers, are vital inputs to a wide range of important decisions for the effective provision of state services and assets, including schools, social and healthcare needs at UK, national and local levels.
+The UK’s Office for National Statistics (ONS) usually produces new population projections every two years, including new assumptions about mortality, longevity, fertility, and population structure.
+Such projections, whether carried out by national statistical bodies or by private insurers, are vital inputs to a wide range of important decisions for the effective provision of state services and assets, including schools, social and healthcare services at UK, national and local levels.
+Trends in life expectancy are also an important indicator of the general rate of improvement in the health of the population.

-Up until 2010, ONS forecasts of life expectancy gains consistently underestimated rates of improvement, and the assumptions were consistently uprated and made more optimistic in successive revisions.(18) However, since 2010 the life expectancy improvement assumptions made by the ONS have been too optimistic, and now been successively made more pessimistic for the fourth revision in a row.

-In parallel with the ONS’ attempts to accurately project and predict life expectancy trends, academic demographers and commercial actuaries working for the life insurance and financial industries have also been making predictions
+(18)In parallel with the ONS’ attempts to accurately project and predict life expectancy trends, academic demographers and commercial actuaries working for the life insurance and financial industries have also been making predictions. .

 A number of different approaches to forecasting life expectancy have been tried.
-The most technically sophisticated approaches have involved forecasting the individual components of life expectancy, mortality rates at individual ages, and calculating life expectancies based on estimated lifetables, (19) made use of Bayesian methods for ‘smoothing’ observations from neighbouring years and age groups, (20,21), and/or incorporating cohort effects in improvement rates which allow for faster or slower gains in some cohorts than others.
-(22) An important example of this, which when identified by commercial actuaries led to substantial increases in projected life expectancies, was the identification of a so-called ‘Golden Cohort’ in the UK, persons born between around 1925 and 1945, whose rates of mortality improvement appeared systematically higher than for earlier or later cohorts.
-(23) Though cohort effects had been identified many decades previously, (24) they had often been deleterious rather than positiveter than (25,26), and the UK’s cohort effect was of particular interest to the actuarial profession as they constituted a source of substantial ‘longevity risk’ affecting the viability of both private and state pensions.
+The most technically sophisticated approaches have involved forecasting the individual components of life expectancy, mortality rates at individual ages, and calculating life expectancies based on estimated lifetables; (19) making use of Bayesian methods for ‘smoothing’ observations from neighbouring years and age groups; (20,21), and/or incorporating cohort effects in improvement rates which allow for faster or slower gains in some cohorts than others.
+(22) An important example of this, which when identified by commercial actuaries led to substantial increases in projected life expectancies, was the identification of a so-called ‘Golden Cohort’ in the UK, persons born between around 1925 and 1945, whose rates of mortality improvement appeared systematically higher than would have been expected given earlier and later cohorts.
+(23) Though cohort effects had been identified many decades previously, (24) they had often been negative (worse than might be expected from earlier/later cohorts) rather than positive (better than might be expected by earlier/later cohorts) (25,26), and the UK’s cohort effect was of particular interest to the actuarial profession as they constituted a source of substantial ‘longevity risk’ affecting the viability of both private and state pensions.
 (27)